secondlife/dullahan/README.md

 * Build everything
 * Copy files to the right place

 Another option is to build the whole thing from scratch.
-This is necessary if you want to make changes to the Chromium code or perhaps turn on the proprietary media codec support which is not available in the [CEF Builds](http://cefbuilds.com) versions.
+This is necessary if you want to make changes to the Chromium code or perhaps turn on the proprietary media codec support which is not available in the [Spotify CEF Builds](http://opensource.spotify.com/cefbuilds/index.html) versions.
 For more information on how to do this, look online or inspect the `tools/build_cef.bat` batch file.

 ## What is left to do before the first real release?